rollerozxa/voxelmanip.se/userstyles.md

 ```

 ## Light mode
+*(Note: This style is currently a bit broken as I've changed around the styling of the site.)*

 If you prefer a light mode, here is an userstyle for you...
 Why you ever would want this.
 I take no responsibility for any eyestrain or loss of sight.

 ```css